tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 hostname
 ```

-The above job will request 1 node, 10 task (1 cpu core per task), 10GB of memory (1GB per task), for 1 day and 15 minutes.
-All STDOUT will be redirected to a file called "my.stdout" as well as an email sent to the user when the status of the job changes.
+The above job will request 1 node, 10 cores (parallel threads), 10GB of memory, for 1 day and 15 minutes.
+An email will be sent to the user when the status of the job changes (Start, Failed, Completed).
+For more information regarding parallel/multi core jobs refer to [Parallelization](#parallelization).

 Interactive submission: